Week 3: RESOLVE

 With this refreshed perspective on what RESONATED, we’re refreshing our goals for the coming year.

-Let’s RESOLVE to call our goals today our 2021 Achievements!
+Let’s RESOLVE to call our goals today our next year of Achievements!

-This is the largest homework assignment of all 4 weeks of Putting the FUN back in Strategic Planning.
+This is the largest homework assignment of all 4 parts of Putting the FUN back in Strategic Planning.
 Consider that you’ll be spending at least an hour on this.

 What is it you really want?